 So what is the final verdict?
 The Tuna Mornay is great tasting.
 You can tell by the taste and texture that the meal contains lots of tuna.
 I will definitely keep this one on my meal list for multi-day hikes.

-You can purchase the Campers Pantry Tuna Mornay meal from Wild Earth
+You can purchase the Campers Pantry Tuna Mornay meal from Campers Pantry

 Disclosure: We may earn a small commission, at no additional expense to you, if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!